Ventures

 Former Chairman & CEO (1968-2024)

-Educated in Switzerland and at the University of the Arts in London, UK, our CEO has lead companies both in the US and Switzerland.
+Educated in Switzerland and at London’s University of the Arts, our CEO has led companies in both the United States and Switzerland.

 Our history

-Dr. Balmer fusioniert mit F. Schwitter zur Balmer & Schwitter AG “Busag”.
+Dr. Balmer merges with F. Schwitter to form Balmer & Schwitter AG “Busag”.

 The Beginnings